IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/plpgsql.md

 # Extension is relocatable
 relocatable = true
 ```
+- For a basic explanation of Control file and its elements (LINK to QS)
 - For more detailed information on Control Files, you can refer to the [PostgreSQL documentation on Control Files](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11).

 #### Explanation of the Control File: